cyroz1/vidcord/README.md

   - 500MB, native res (Nitro)
 - Chose between common hardware and software encoders.
 - Set the starting and ending point of the output clip in seconds.
+- Progress bar and ETA are displayed during encoding.
 - Highlights converted file in its output path in File Explorer.

 ## Screenshots